Dr Ulrich Kusenack

 Faizy, T/ Kamper, L/ Meletiadis, K/ Kusenack, U/ Haage, P

-Endovascular treatment of iatrogenic renal perforation following fenestrated aortic prosthesis (fEVAR)
+Endovascular therapy of iatrogenic renal perforation after fenestrated aortic prosthesis (fEVAR)

 German Medical Weekly (1946)